 Before you can take steps to mitigate employee turnover, you need to first understand what’s prompting workers to leave.

 • Feeling underappreciated.
-Inc. found that a failure to recognize work performance is 2.9 times more important than compensation in predicting employee turnover.
+BenefitsPro notes that 23% of employees feel underappreciated at work.
+This trend has significantly increased in recent years, revealing trends in employer recognition have drastically declined.
 A little recognition can go a long way toward letting workers know you value their efforts and view them as a crucial member of the team.
 Acknowledgement costs a lot less than backfilling an open role.

 • Work culture.
 Pay, flexibility, recognition, and growth are all part of the larger overarching umbrella of work culture.
 Today’s workers have more employment options than ever.
 If they feel that work culture is toxic, demonstrates a lack of respect for employees, or promotes unethical behavior, they will not hesitate to leave in search of a more positive environment.